 Your interest rate will be based upon the underlying index rate.
 This could be the monthly or the six-month LIBOR, or the prime rate.
 On top of that, there will be a margin between 0-3.25%.
 Some HELOCs may feature a minimum interest rate; most home equity credit lines also have a ceiling rate that it cannot rise above

-Some HELOC loans feature a low, intro interest rate; this is called a teaser rate.
+Some line of credit HELOCs feature a low, intro interest rate; this is called a teaser rate.
 It may be lower than the current rate for your first mortgage.
-But the rate will go up at the end of the introductory period.
+But the HELOC rate will go up at the end of the introductory period.
 It then becomes an adjustable rate that can go up for the rest of the loan’s term.
+Talk to lenders and compare the best HELOC rates today from trusted home equity lenders.

 What are Today’s HELOC Rates?

-Generally, HELOCs offered by banks, credit unions and mortgage bankers offer quite low rates.
-We recommend that you contact at least three lenders when looking for a HELOC.
+Generally, home equity loans offered by banks, credit unions and mortgage bankers offer quite low HELOC rates.
+We recommend that you contact at least three lenders when looking for the best HELOC.

 What is the Loan to Value Requirement with HELOC Line Accounts

-You have to have enough equity to support the combined LTV or loan to value of your first mortgage plus your HELOC.
-Most lenders allow a maximum combined loan to value of 80%.
+You have to have enough equity to support the combined LTV or loan to value of your first mortgage plus your home equity line of credit.
+Most mortgage lenders allow a maximum combined loan to value of 80%.

 Most traditional lenders only allow an 80% LTV combined.
 Some states also have laws that limit your loan to value at 80%.
 Some HELOC lenders may allow 90% to 100%.
-It pays to shop around!
+It pays to shop for the best HELOC because lenders have different LTV requirements!

 What Do You Need to Secure the Qualification for a HELOC Line?